ory/docs/docs/keto/sdk/api.md

 {}
 ```

+_GetOryAccessControlPolicyReader GetOryAccessControlPolicyReader
-_GetOryAccessControlPolicyReader is a Reader for the GetOryAccessControlPolicy
+GetOryAccessControlPolicyReader GetOryAccessControlPolicyReader is a Reader for
-structure._
+the GetOryAccessControlPolicy structure._

 #### Properties